MatForge/MatForge/README.md

 ## Final Demo Scene: The Garden Pavilion

-To showcase the full capabilities of **MatForge**, we created a custom **garden pavilion scene** designed specifically to highlight the four integrated SIGGRAPH techniques—QOLDS, RMIP, Bounded VNDF, and Fast-MSX.
+To showcase the full capabilities of **MatForge**, we used the scene [Forgotten Hall by Sweeper3D](https://www.patreon.com/posts/forgotten-hall-106640074), **customizing** many materials and textures specifically to highlight the four integrated SIGGRAPH techniques—QOLDS, RMIP, Bounded VNDF, and Fast-MSX.
 The scene contains complex geometry, high-frequency displacement detail, and a wide range of material roughness, making it an ideal testbed for modern path-tracing algorithms.

 ### 🌿 Scene Overview
 The scene features: